tencent cloud

 number

 User's gender.
-No longer returned.
-Valid values are:
+This will no longer be returned.
+Valid values:

 0: Unknown